superhermione/web102_prework/README.md

 ## Notes

-The implementmentation of innerHTML has been very useful, but takes extra learning time to go over ample examples Once it is implemented, the result is very obvious, and the pattern is easy to read afterwards
+The implementmentation of innerHTML has been very useful, but takes extra learning time to go over ample examples.
+Once it is implemented, the result is very obvious, and the pattern is easy to read afterwards

 ## License